InjectiveLabs/injective-api-demo/python-demo/strategy/advanced_market_making/README.md

 # Avellaneda Stoikov HFT Market Making BOT

+This advanced HFT market making bot has taken into account of market volalitity risk, inventory risk and order stack management.
+It is highly configurable for different markets for generating different risk profiles and profit profiles when it runs in production environment.

 | Parameter                 | Description |
 | :---                      |    :----   |
 | limit_horizon             | finite horizon market making or infinite horizon market making    |